 Chemically derived fertilizers usually only offer the 3 macronutrients listed above unless the manufacturer has intentionally added something else.

 Organic fertilizers will offer the 3 major nutrients AND also offer trace elements and micronutrients.
-This is because organic fertilizers are made from natural sources, which already have lots of different vitamins and minerals in them.
+This is because organic fertilizers are made from natural sources, which already have many different vitamins and minerals.

 Organic fertilizers, because they are less concentrated than chemical fertilizers, are much less likely to overfertilize and damage your plants.

 How do you know whether the fertilizer is organic or chemical?